Azure-Samples/langchainjs-quickstart-demo/docs/talk-outline.md

 # LangChain.js + Azure: A Generative AI App Journey

 Discover the journey of building a generative AI application using LangChain.js and Azure.
 This talk will explore the development process from idea to production, focusing on a RAG-based approach for a Q&A system using YouTube video transcripts.
-We'll demonstrate the local prototype and its transition to Azure for production.
+We'll demonstrate how we built a local prototype using open-source LLMs and Ollama, and its transition to Azure for production.

 ## Introduction - 5min